 Item No Work Project Historical Background of the Concerned Building Scope of Work Progress 1.
 Restoration of Tat Tak Communal Hall, Yuen Long Tat Tak Communal Hall was built between 1851-1861 as an assembling place for village guards and a meeting venue for merchants.
 It comprises the Main Hall, the Hall of Lonesome Consolation at the left chamber and the Hall of the Bravery on the right.
 It was a guerrilla's headquarters in the resistance against British takeover of the New Territories in 1899.
 From the early 1950s to the late 1970s, the communal hall was occupied as a school and an orphanage.
 Since then, the place has been left vacant.
-It has been accorded a Grade 1 status by the Antiquities Advisory Board in 2010. slope stabilisation, site formation and drainage improvement in the front court.
+It has been accorded a Grade 1 status by AAB in 2010.
+Restoration of the building, slope stabilisation, site formation and drainage improvement in the front court.
 Tender documents for slope stabilisation, site formation and drainage improvement works are being finalised.
 Tender documents for restoration of the hall are being prepared.
 Site works are expected to commence in 2012.
+2. Structural and minor repairs to Man Lun Fung Ancestral Hall The Man clan settled in San Tin and Tai Hang areas in the 15th century.
+The ancestral hall, situated on the low lying ground of San Tin, was built more than 200 years ago to commemorate one of the clan's ancestors, Man Lun Fung. structural and roof repairs, and temporary support. ● Tender documents are being prepared.